 The focuser is unlike anything I’ve ever used before, and I really love it.
 Celestron calls it the “Ultra-Stable Focus System“, which minimized unwanted lateral movement of the primary mirror when focusing or slewing the telescope.

-To focus the RASA, you just need to turn the little knob at the rear of the tube, that moves the entire primary mirror forward and backward.
+To focus the RASA, you just need to turn the little knob at the rear of the tube, which moves the entire primary mirror forward and backward.
 As you can imagine, focusing at F2 is tricky.

 The focuser knob is smooth and responsive, without the need to lock anything down once you have found a tight focus on your stars.
 A single turn of the focus knob does not move the primary mirror much.
 This gives you a lot of precision when achieving the sharpest focus possible.

-Celestron offers an optional focus motor specifically designed for this telescope, which is a probably a smart upgrade if you are getting serious about focus.
+Celestron offers an optional focus motor specifically designed for this telescope, which is probably a smart upgrade if you are getting serious about focus.
 I found the stock focuser to work great so far.